• Home

 Where to Stay in New York City with a family?

 If you have read through this entire article, you can see that there isn’t a neighborhood that a family couldn’t or shouldn’t stay in.
-I personally prefer the Upper West Side as is feels less crowded, there are lots of parks for kids to play, and it is an easy subway ride to midtown.
+I personally prefer the Upper West Side as it feels less crowded, there are lots of parks for kids to play, and it is an easy subway ride to midtown.

 Where to Stay in New York City on a Budget?

 Once again, there are budget hotels throughout the city, but I find that the best deals we have ever found are in the lower East Side or Harlem.
-If you are staying on a weeknight you can often find deals under $150 a night, which is great for NYC.
-To check for yourself use the map below.
+If you are staying on a weeknight, you can often find deals under $150 a night, which is great for NYC.
+To check for yourself, use the map below.

-What Should I Pack for NYC?
+[booking_product_helper shortname=”new york city hotels”]What Should I Pack for NYC?

 Instantly download my NYC packing list when you join our newsletter!